jollheef/appvm/README.md

 Uses one **read-only** /nix directory for all appvms.
 So creating a new appvm (but not first) is just about one minute.

-Designed primarily for full screen usage (but remote-viewer has ability to resize window dynamically without change resolution) without guest additions (because of **less attack surface**).
+Currently optimized for full screen usage (but remote-viewer has ability to resize window dynamically without change resolution) without guest additions.

-It's a proof-of-concept, but you can still use it.
-Also there is a lot of strange things inside, don't afraid of :)

 ![appvm screenshot](screenshots/2018-07-05.png)